marcelm/cutadapt/doc/reference.rst

     also trims dark cycles appearing as high-quality G bases.

 ``--quality-base N`` (default: 33)
-    Assume that quality values in the FASTQ file are encoded as ascii(quality + N).
+    Assume that quality values in FASTQ files are encoded as ascii(quality + N).
     This needs to be set to 64 for some very old Illumina FASTQ files.

 ``--poly-a``